 The foundation of a well-designed project is based on the effective identification and analysis of current, measurable community conditions and the barriers preventing the community from achieving high priority long-term goals.
-The foundation of a well-designed project is based on the effective identification and analysis of current, measurable community conditions and the barriers preventing the community from achieving the identified long-term goals.
 Using a community-based assessment process is the starting point for identifying the specific community conditions and barriers to be addressed by a project.
 The community identifies those conditions and barriers through the community planning processes described earlier: community meetings, surveys, focus groups and other engagement activities.

 After completing a community assessment, think about the concerns the community has defined, potential sources of information that could corroborate the community's priority concern(s), and the means of gathering that information.
-Table X is an example of how to identify information that would support a community's identified concern.
-The table identifies the condition that the community wants to address (i.e. barriers to single adult parents obtaining employment), the sources of information (i.e. tribal and community job center) and how information will be collected (i.e. phone calls and emails).
+Table 3 is an example of how to identify information that would support a community's identified concern.
+The table identifies the condition that the community wants to address (i.e. barriers to Native youth obtaining employment), the sources of information (i.e. tribal and community job center) and how information will be collected (i.e. phone calls and emails).